 “They say it can be stress hormones, all sorts of things, but if it was just stress then half the people in London would be bald.
 I don’t put it down to being ill, being depressed or anything.
 I just think it’s the luck of the draw — I pulled the short straw.”

 Jada Pinkett Smith inadvertently brought public attention to alopecia areata in 2022, when her husband slapped comedian Chris Rock at the Oscars.
 Rock had made a joke about Jada’s hair loss.

 Jada has been candid about her experience with alopecia areata, and in 2021 — three years after her diagnosis — she shaved off her hair.
-(Her daughter, Willow Smith, did the same in solidarity.)
+(Her daughter, Willow Smith, also shaved her head in solidarity.)

-Made In Chelsea star Olivia Bentley attributes her alopecia areata to taking the contraceptive pill.
-Hormonal contraceptives have been linked with this kind of hair loss, so alopecia is certainly a possible side effect of taking the pill .
+Made In Chelsea reality TV star Olivia Bentley attributes her alopecia areata to taking the contraceptive pill.
+Hormonal contraceptives have been linked with this kind of hair loss, so alopecia is certainly a possible side effect of taking hormonal birth control .

 Back in 2016, Rosie O’Donnell took to Twitter to highlight her hair loss around her temples — a clear sign of female pattern baldness.
 Around 50% of all women experience hair loss by the age of 80, so Rosie is far from alone .